 One of the original founders of Asia Aid, Helen Eager, had known Rajendra from his boyhood as an Asian Aid sponsor child.
 Helen had seen the work of Rajendra and Sarah and was very supportive.
 They had not only rescued many children but had just started a small school with the aim of providing the best education possible without caste barriers or the discrimintion these children normally suffered.

 Helen saw they were helping these children like a family and advocated for Asian Aid to partner with 3AN and sponsor children in the new school and children’s homes.

 Helen was known to all as “Mummy Eager” and was indeed a supportive ‘Other Mum” to Rajendra and thousands of other Nepali orphans.
 Today she spends many months every year living in Nepal, working to help the needy children of Nepal, although now retired from Asian Aid Australia.

 Dr Rajendra soon realised that if he were to make a real difference to the lives of the children of Nepal he had to focus on the causes of their desperation and start looking to the future.

 The Guardian Angels of the Lost Children of Nepal.

-We don’t simply rescue; we change the way society is so that rescue is no longer needed.
+We don’t simply rescue.
+We change society so rescue is no longer needed.

 In late 2016 Rajendra was appointed to the Central Child Welfare Executive Board (CCWB) for the protection & welfare of women & children in Nepal.
 This allows 3AN to impact policy making at a government level to make significant lasting changes to protect the children and young women of Nepal from human trafficking & exploitation.

-September 2016 – Rajendra was awarded the National hero of Nepal. read more
+September 2016 – Rajendra was awarded the National Hero of Nepal.